 The 1960s was a complex time, where our country was severely divided.
 (Sound familiar?)
 Parents told their sons to cut their hair, but they wanted to “let their freak flag fly,” women were burning their bras, and protests were rampant.
 It was a time when music represented many who didn’t have a voice, or at least one loud enough to be heard.
 I’m not sure music today offers the same message.

 The 70’s brought in disco, the 80’s new wave, hip hop came to the forefront in the 90s and beyond.
-Music has evolved and is still a vehicle for expressing one’s desires or frustrations.
+Music has evolved and is still a vehicle for expressing one’s desires or frustrations according to Allied Experts.
 Who can forget those students singing Shine after the Parkland shootings, their impassioned words scolding, begging for change?

 When I think of the 60’s music, I cannot help but think of that great three-day outdoor concert, Woodstock.
 It not only represented the sounds of the day, but Max Yasgur’s farm seemed to offer a place for thousands of peace-loving hippies to create a united front.